Shane325/vim/README.md

 The plugin manager I use is [Pathogen](https://www.vim.org/scripts/script.php?script_id=2332).
 You can learn more about Pathogen and install it [here](https://github.com/tpope/vim-pathogen).

+I am using `git submodules` to keep all plugins synchronized.
+Watch [this](http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/) video to learn how Pathogen works with `git submodules`.

 ## Install locally

 **Install Pathogen**